TownLake/blog-samrhea-legacy/content/posts/2023/2023-10-23-attention/index.md

 I understand the proposition.
 We are about to do something and we need to confirm that everyone is on the same page.
 I just think we’re solving the wrong problem.
 Our need to talk through a future event stems from either the lack of written materials about that event or, if those exist, the failure of others to read through them.

-## 40% - I am presenting something
+## 40% - I am presenting something routine

 This feels counterintuitive.
 I’m presenting!
 However, I run into a trap of knowing my script too well and instead my mind wanders as I yammer.
 This only happens when I’m asked to be the slideware emcee and to stick to a script.
 When I can share a real demo or have a conversation, I am 100% engaged.